Last updated on June 28th, 2023 at 11:42 am

-After this connection, a ‘No Objection Certificate’ (N.O.C.) should be obtained from the Municipal authorities, before the septic tank functional.
+After this connection, a ‘No Objection Certificate’ (N.O.C.) should be obtained from the Municipal authorities before the septic tank is functional.

 Normally this sullage line is of hume pipe, NP2 class, and about 45cm (18″) in diameter.
-Manhole chambers @ 30m interval are provided.
+Manhole chambers @ 30m intervals are provided.

 This sullage line ends either in river water or into the corporation sewage treatment plant, depending upon the contents and nature of the effluent.